Analogs of absolutely maximally entangled states in nonlocal correlations via the sheaf-theoretic framework and its applications: The Construction of AMC and non-AMC Correlations

-We now introduce a new family of constructions that produce only AMCCs and are symmetric in structure.
+We now introduce a construction that produces only symmetric AMCCs.
 By symmetric, we mean that in each row of the probability table, exactly four entries are $0$ and the remaining four are $1/4$.\\